dimpal-yadav/IoT-AI-Public-Safety/README.md

 - 🏆 Get recognized for their work
 - 📜 Receive certificates and swag!

-🎉 **I can’t wait to welcome new contributors** from GSSoC 2025 to this Medicine-Reminder-App project family!
+🎉 **I can’t wait to welcome new contributors** from GSSoC 2025 to this IoT-AI-Public-Safety project family!
 Let's build, learn, and grow together — one commit at a time. 🔥👨‍💻👩‍💻

 ## 🏆 **GSSoC 2025 Guidelines**